 "I'm glad that Kinkan is doing well," Emma said.
 "Such a resilient town, after all that's happened there recently.
 They do have you to thank for helping to keep it peaceful."

 "I didn't do much," Trutho said.
 "I just told them that Frollo wasn't in charge anymore."

 "Only you could have done so in such a timely manner," Emma noted.
 "You are just the person the town needs while it makes transitions in this tenuous time."

 "I don't want to use my powers to be an enforcer or anything," Trutho said, frowning.
 "I don't want to be another Macbeth or Frollo…"

 "And that is why I can rest easy," Emma said with a smile, gingerly standing up and hobbling toward Trutho, holding her hands out at him.
 "I really can't tell you enough how proud I am of how far you've come.
 Look at you now!
 All grown up and leading the town!
 If there's anyone I can trust to look after us people of Ginkan, it would be you."

-"I...
-I'm not infallible," Trutho said, his eyes falling to the desk.
-"I anger easily, and I'm sure to act on my emotions rather than my rationality at times."
+"I… I'm not infallible," Trutho said, his gaze falling to the desk.
+"I anger easily, and I'm sure to act on my emotions rather than reason at times."